Usk railway station (Great Western Railway)

-Usk (GWR) railway station is a disused railway station in the town of Usk, Monmouthshire, Wales.
+Usk railway station is a disused railway station in the town of Usk, Monmouthshire, South Wales.
 The station is now barely recognisable with the remains of the platforms beneath undergrowth, but the trackbed, the adjacent Usk Tunnel and road and river bridges remain extant and can be walked.

 The Line

 The railway was built by the Coleford, Monmouth, Usk and Pontypool Railway in 1856, with the principal aim of carrying iron ore from the Forest of Dean to furnaces near Nantyglo.
 It was authorised under an Act of Parliament dated 20 August 1853, to operate from a junction with the Newport, Abergavenny & Hereford Railway, near Pontypool, to Coleford, Gloucestershire, with a branch to serve the gas works at Monmouth.
 Diverging at Little Mill Junction, 2 mile north west of Pontypool Road railway station, the line ran to Monmouth Troy railway station.

 The 4 mile from Little Mill Junction to Usk were opened on 2 June 1856, the line was worked by the Newport, Abergavenny and Hereford Railway.
 The 12 mile onwards to Monmouth Troy opened on 12 October 1857 when the company worked its line with engines hired from the Newport, Abergavenny and Hereford Railway.

 Of the several stations on the line only Usk and Monmouth Troy had two platforms.
 The station site at Usk was cramped between the River Usk and the Tunnel, so the goods yard stood 1/4 mile away on the western side of the river.

 From 1940 to 1946, the Little Mill Junction to Glascoed section of the line further west was heavily used to carry shift workers from the Eastern Valleys to the Royal Ordnance Factories' munitions production site's three platform station.
 Otherwise, passenger traffic was always light, although some attempts were made to revive ailing fortunes with the addition of an evening train from Monmouth and the opening of Elms Bridge Halt in the 1930s.
 The line was closed to passengers on 30 May 1955.
 A centenary special train was run on 12 October 1957.